arcus/education_modules/reproducibility/reproducibility.md

 * Argue in support of a data analysis method that helps research be more reproducible
 * Argue in support of a method in the organization and description of documents, datasets, and other files that helps research be more reproducible

-We ask you to fill out a brief (5 minutes or less) survey to let us know:
+Now that you've completed this module, we ask you to fill out a brief (5 minutes or less) survey to let us know:

 * If we achieved the learning objectives
 * If the module difficulty was appropriate
 * If we gave you the experience you expected

 We gather this information in order to iteratively improve our work.
-Thank you in advance for filling out [our brief survey](https://redcap.chop.edu/surveys/?s=KHTXCXJJ93&module_name=%22Reproducibility,+Generalizability,+and Reuse:+How+Technology+Can+Help%22)!
+Thank you in advance for filling out [our brief survey](https://redcap.chop.edu/surveys/?s=KHTXCXJJ93&module_name=%22Reproducibility,+Generalizability,+and+Reuse:+How+Technology+Can+Help%22)!

-Remember to change the redcap link so that the module name is correct for this module!